isobelcochrane938/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that trying to optimize code too early in the development process can often lead to more problems and wasted time than it solves.
 It's important to first write clear, understandable code that meets the requirements, and then optimize only if necessary based on profiling and performance measurements.

+# 2023-12-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+These tools can help organize your tasks and ensure nothing is overlooked.
+3. Set deadlines for each task and try to stay on schedule.
+If you find yourself behind, re-evaluate your plan and adjust as needed.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+You don’t want to spread yourself too thin and risk not finishing what you set out to do.
+5. Stay up-to-date with new programming languages and tools.
+As technology continues to evolve, it' s important to learn and adapt to new methods and technologies.
+6. Don' t be afraid to ask for help.
+There are always people in the community who are willing to lend a hand and share their knowledge.
+By reaching out, you can learn from others and grow as a programmer.
+7. Practice good coding habits, like commenting your code, using version control, writing tests, etc. Not only will this make your life easier in terms of troubleshooting and maintenance, but it will also make you a better programmer overall.